 This post may contain affiliate links.
 Please see disclosure policy here.

-Orange Glazed Pork Tenderloin is perfect if you are looking for something quick, easy and delicious to throw on the grill or in the oven this week.
+Orange Glazed Pork Tenderloin is perfect if you are looking for something quick, easy and delicious pork recipe to throw on the grill or in the oven this week.
 Only five ingredients are needed!

 Orange Glazed Pork Tenderloin Ingredients